 We are keen to promote and support local businesses and we have a strong, vibrant Economic Development and Regeneration Team with extensive contacts who can help you with sourcing appropriate funding (where available), business advice, mentoring or networking opportunities and events.

-If you are panning or considering exporting it is essential that you obtain details of the import requirements for the country you hope to export to as well as your customers’ requirements and specifications.
+If you are planning or considering exporting it is essential that you obtain details of the import requirements for the country you hope to export to as well as your customers’ requirements and specifications.
 If your product is food or food related then you may need a health certificate as part of that export documentation.
-Some countries have specific health certificates that must be issued and others do not.
+Some countries (including the EU) have specific health certificates that must be issued and others do not.

-There are specific requirements for importing foods to China including pre-approval of the manufacturers, exporters and also pre-notified signatories for health certificates.
-This process can take some time and you need to contact APHA urgently if you wish to consider such exports.
+There are specific requirements for importing foods to China including pre-approval of the manufacturers, exporters and pre-notified signatories for health certificates.
+This process can take some time and you need to contact the Animal Plant Health Authority (APHA) urgently if you wish to consider such exports.
 It is strongly recommended that you do not enter into a contract to export to China unless you have ensured that the procedures are in place to allow it.

-Once an application for a Health Certificate is submitted to APHA, it is processed by them and then sent to the local Official Veterinary Surgeon (OVS) or the Local Authority Environmental Health Officer (EHO) (for fishery products only) where it is printed on specially watermarked paper.
-There is currently no fee charged by APHA for the processing of the request but the local OVS or the EHO may make a charge.
+Once an application for a Health Certificate is submitted to APHA, it is processed by them and then sent to the local Official Veterinary Surgeon (OVS) or the Local Authority Environmental Health Officer (EHO) (for fishery products only) where it is printed.

 Please note - a certificate cannot be issued or signed by an Official Veterinarian (or EHO in the case of fishery products) if the consignment has already left the UK.

-Export Health Certificates or Food Safety Premises Endorsement for Export can be issued for countries not on the list but these are not usually required by the Government of the Importing Country.
+Export Health Certificates or Food Safety Premises Endorsement for Export can be issued for countries not on the list, but these are not usually required by the Government of the importing country.
 They are usually requested by the import agent or the importer as part of their traceability and food safety management systems.
-Applications for these certificates are made to the local authority (not APHA) and are printed and signed by the local authority Environmental Health Officers or specially authorised Food Safety Officers.
+Applications for these certificates are made dirtect to the local authority (not via APHA) and are printed and signed by the local authority Environmental Health Officers or specially authorised Food Safety Officers.
 There is a fee for this service.

-Applications for a Health Certificate to be issued by the local authority must be made at least five working days before the consignment leaves the manufacturing or distribution site in East Suffolk.
+Applications for a local authority Health Certificate to be issued by the local authority should be made at least five working days before you want the consignment to leave the manufacturing or distribution site in East Suffolk.
 If you do not give five days notice then you will receive a Food Safety Premises Endorsement for Export if your application is approved.

-Export Certificates will be issued once official control checks are carried out on the consignment.
-These checks could be documentary (from the documents provided with the application), identity checks (where the consignment is examined) or physical (where the consignment is also subjected to additional checks including organoleptic tests, visual examination or sampling).
+Export Health Certificates will be issued once official control checks are carried out on the consignment.
+These checks could be documentary e.g. from the documents provided with the application, identity checks i.e. where the consignment is examined or physical i.e. where the consignment is also subjected to additional checks including organoleptic tests, visual examination and/or sampling.

 Please be aware that Export Health Certificates cannot be issued once the product has left the manufacturing or distribution site here in East Suffolk.
-However, we can issue a Food Safety Premises Endorsement for Export.
+However, we will be able to issue a Food Safety Premises Endorsement for Export.

-A Food Safety Premises Endorsement for Export can be issued at any time up until the arrival of the consignment in port.
-The certificate will confirm that, from the documents provided with the application, the product has been manufactured or processed at a premises which is subject to official controls including inspections.
+A Food Safety Premises Endorsement for Export (or Attestation) can be issued at any time up until the arrival of the consignment in port.
+The certificate will confirm that, from the documents provided with the application, the product has been produced/manufactured or otherwise processed or stored at a premises which is subject to official controls including inspections.